tartley/edpath/README.txt

 Requirements
 ------------

+Requires the following:

-MS Windows only.
+* MS Windows only.
 Only tested on Windows XP.

-Requires either:

 * Python 2.6, 2.7 or 3.1
 * Package 'argparse' from http://pypi.python.org/pypi/argparse (not required on Python 2.7, it is built into the standard library.)